 Because Memorial Day Weekend unofficially marks the beginning of summer, many families celebrate by holding outdoor picnics and barbecues.
 And, since many of you will probably be grilling this weekend, I thought this would be the perfect opportunity to share recipes for The Best and Easiest Grilled Chicken, classic Southern Potato Salad and a cool ending to a perfect day, Easy Mixed Berry Sherbet or Strawberry Margarita Ice Pops.
 And speaking of margaritas, if you would like to sip something icy cold while you are grilling, check out my recipe for Jack’s Ultimate Margaritas!

 Memorial Day is an American holiday, observed on the last Monday of May, which honors men and women who served in the U.S. Military and who made the ultimate sacrifice for our country.
 Originally known as Decoration Day, it was first observed in the years following the Civil War and became an official federal holiday in 1971.
 Many Americans observe Memorial Day by visiting cemeteries or memorials, holding family gatherings and participating in parades.
 Each year on Memorial Day, a national moment of remembrance takes place at 3:00 pm.

-Grilled Chicken is one of my top 10 most favorite foods; I dearly love it.
-Nothing brings out the flavor of chicken like grilling and this recipe for The Best and Easiest Grilled Chicken is out of this world delicious.
+The Best and Easiest Grilled Chicken is one of my top 10 most favorite foods; I dearly love it.
+Nothing brings out the flavor of chicken like grilling and this easy grilled chicken recipe is out of this world delicious.
 The smoke from the charcoal adds a taste that you can’t get with any other cooking method.
 I’ve always used the terms barbecuing and grilling interchangeably, and to me, barbecued chicken and grilled chicken are the same things.
 But did you know there is a difference?

 Nowadays, even though for most people the word barbecue is synonymous with outdoor grilling, in truth, grilling means you are cooking food fast and hot, directly over the fire.
 Barbecue, on the other hand, is cooked slowly over low heat, and it’s usually reserved for the tougher cuts of meat.